Left-Right Relative Entropy: Example

-\textit{Examples}\textemdash In this section, we will illustrate specific examples to demonstrate how to calculate the left-right relative entropy.
+In this section, we will illustrate specific examples to demonstrate how to calculate the left-right relative entropy.
 Equation \eqref{TRE-CARD} demonstrates that having the modular $\mathcal{S}$ matrix enables the direct computation of the LRRE for the Cardy states \eqref{CARD-state}.
-We will explicitly compute the LRRE for three models: the Ising model, the tricritical Ising model, and the $\widehat{su}(2)_{\tilde{k}}$ WZW model.
+We will explicitly compute the LRRE for three models: the Ising model, the tricritical Ising model, and the $\widehat{su}(2)_{k}$ WZW model.

-Ising model: The Ising model, with a central charge of $c=1/2$, is equivalent to a free massless Majorana fermion.
+Ising model: The critical Ising CFT ($c = 1/2$) is equivalent to a $\mathbb{Z}_2$ orbifold of a free massless Majorana fermion CFT via 2D bosonization.
 It contains three primary operators : the identity $\mathbb{I}$, the thermal operator $\varepsilon$, and the spin field $\sigma$ with conformal weights of $ 0 , \ 1/2 , \ 1/16 $, respectively.
 The modular $\mathcal{S}$ matrix for the Ising model can be found in \cite{yellowbook}.
 When the boundary state $\ket{\widetilde 0} $ is taken as the reference state, the left-right relative entropy for the Ising model is determined by the following expression: